-The following nine weeks will take you to a level where you can seriously start to train for a 10 miler, half marathon or marathon without risk of serious injury.
-Just climbing to this level of running could cause tendonitis and other joint pains due to the harshness of running on the body.
-(FACT - 30-60% of all runners get injured every year - Runner's World).
-It is NOT recommended to start Running Plan III until you can perform week six from the Running Plan II.
+The following nine weeks will take you to a level where you can start to train for a 10-miler, half marathon or marathon without risk of serious injury.
+Just climbing to this level of running could cause tendinitis and other joint pains because of the harshness of running on the body.
+(According to Runner's World, 30%-60% of all runners get injured every year.)
+It is not recommended to start Running Plan III until you can perform week six from the Running Plan II.

 |1||4 miles||5 miles||off||3 miles||4 miles||6 miles||off|

 |3||5 miles||4 miles||off||6 miles||4 miles||6 miles||off|

 *Work on speed and goal pace during above workout (minutes/mile). ** On Tuesday and Friday, add in leg workouts with short runs to total a four-mile workout:

 |Run 1 mile warmup Repeat 8 times Run 1/4 at goal pace rest with 10 squats and 10 lunges/leg Run 1 mile cooldown/stretch||Run 1 mile at goal pace Repeat 4 times Run 1/2 mile at goal pace rest with 20 squats 10/lunges per leg Run 1 mile cooldown||Run or bike 5 minutes Repeat 4-6 times Run or bike 5 minutes Leg press - 10-20 reps Wood chopper Squats 20 1/2 squats - 20 WC lunges 10/leg side step squats - 20|